Apply for this course

 Why study this course?

 Take the next step towards your career in visual communication with this illustration-focused MA.
-With an emphasis on research, experimentation and creative risk-taking, our Visual Communication: Illustration MA course will empower you to enter your field with a clear vision and sense of your role as a designer in today’s world.
-Whilst building strong industry connections through your tutors and placements, you’ll also become more flexible and independent in your learning.
+With an emphasis on experimentation and creative risk-taking, our course will empower you to enter your field with a clear vision and sense of your role as an illustrator in today's world.
+With opportunities for cross-disciplinary collaboration, work on live briefs and building strong industry connections, you'll also become more flexible and independent in your practice.

 Gain professional industry practice